 - Be a living alumnus/a or friend of the University of Toronto (Posthumous awards will be considered only in exceptional circumstances and if the nominee has passed away within one year of the upcoming ceremony).

 The Arbor Awards serve as recognition for the University’s outstanding volunteers from the alumni and friends community.
 Only in exceptional circumstances will current or previous employees of the University of Toronto be considered.
 These faculty or staff nominations are not automatically accepted, but must pass an additional threshold of expectations and consideration by DUA in order to ensure their appropriateness and eligibility.

 - Their volunteer contributions must be clearly demonstrated as being outside the parameters and expectations of their daily job and in no way related to the scope of their job function at the University.

-Nomination form (complete by Friday, March 22nd)
+Nomination form (complete by (date tbd))

 Please be sure to include all information when completing the nomination.
 Nominations with incomplete information will not be submitted to the selection committee.
 If a nominee is selected to receive an Arbor Award, both the nominee and nominator will be notified in early summer and invited to the award ceremony in the fall (date tbd).

 If you have any questions please contact email@example.com or for more information on the award go to https://alumni.utoronto.ca/events-and-programs/awards/arbor-award.